Skip to main content

 Allergy Symptoms

-Cottonwood pollen commonly causes:
+Cottonwood pollen causes:

 • Sneezing and runny or congested nose

-• Itchy, watery, and red eyes
+• Itchy, watery, red eyes

 • Coughing and throat irritation